top of page

 Most commercial teams rely on all-in-one offers—one SKU, one price, one bundle.
 It’s efficient.
 It’s fast.
 But it assumes centralized decision-making and flexible, adjustable corporate budgets—conditions that don’t exist in government.

-An all-in-one SKU might feel streamlined to your team—but in government, it introduces complexity, confusion, and delay.
+An all-in-one SKU might feel streamlined to your team, but it can introduce complexity, confusion, and delay for public secotr buyers.
 Worse, it can block adoption outright if the offer can’t be aligned to funding mechanisms, fiscal policy, or role-specific needs.

-The opposite extreme—splitting features across dozens of SKUs—creates its own drag:
+The opposite extreme for splitting features across dozens of SKUs also creates its own drag:

 • Contracting friction: Every SKU requires justification, review, and support